astorm/pestle/docs/pestle-generate.md

         output("Hello Sailor");
     }

-We'll see a few things worth noting on.
+we'll see a few things worth noting.

-First, every pestle program exists in its own namespace
+**First**, every pestle program exists in its own namespace

     namespace YourPhpNamespace\Yourcommandname;

-You pick the top-level namespace when you create your command, pestle generated the rest of it from your chosen command name.
+You picked the top-level namespace when you created your command (`YourPhpNamespace`) and pestle generated the rest of it from your chosen command name (`your-command-name` turns into `Yourcommandname`).

-Second, a module's namespace determines where it exists in a pestle module source.
+**Second**, a module's namespace determines where it exists in a pestle module source.

-   namespace YourPhpNamespace\Yourcommandname;
+    Namespace: namespace YourPhpNamespace\Yourcommandname;
-   modules/yourphpnamespace/yourcommandname/module.php
+    File: modules/yourphpnamespace/yourcommandname/module.php

 That is -- the file path to the program's `module.php` file is just a version of your program's namespace.

-Third -- you'll use a PHP function named `Pulsestorm\Pestle\Importer\pestle_import` to import functions from other modules.
+**Third** -- you'll use a PHP function named `Pulsestorm\Pestle\Importer\pestle_import` to import functions from other modules.
+Generating a command will include boilerplate that lets use a local version of this function.

     use function Pulsestorm\Pestle\Importer\pestle_import;

+Here's how you'd use `pestle_import`.

     pestle_import('Pulsestorm\Pestle\Library\output');

-The above code imports the `output` function from the `Pulsestorm\Pestle\Library` library/module/program.
+The above code imports the `output` function from the `Pulsestorm\Pestle\Library` pestle library/module/program.

-Fourth -- the `pestle_cli` function is your program's main entry point.
+**Fourth** -- the `pestle_cli` function is your program's main entry point.

     /**
     * One Line Description